Research

 The transmission of infectious pathogens is a complex process driven by the interplay of biological, behavioral, and socio-economic factors.
 Our objective is to characterize the fundamental mechanisms of pathogen spread, ranging from the clinical progression of individual infections to the broad patterns observed at the population level.
 We also aim to understand how cross-scale (within-host, between-host) interactions and socio-economic drivers shape the heterogeneous landscape of infectious disease epidemiology.

-Situational awareness is key for public health policy-making as it allows anticipating surges in disease burden (e.g., hospitalizations) and trigger early warnings.
-Our objective is to enhance situational awareness through nowcasting and forecasting of epidemic trajectories using a variety of approaches from mechanistic, to semi-mechanistic, and stastical/machine learning approaches.
-We also aim at improving situational awareness of mosquito control authorities by forecasting mosquito population dynamics.
+Situational awareness is key for public health policy making as it allows anticipating surges in disease burden (e.g., hospitalizations) and triggers early warnings.
+Our objective is to enhance situational awareness through nowcasting and forecasting of epidemic trajectories using a variety of approaches, from mechanistic to semi-mechanistic and statistical/machine learning approaches.
+We also aim to improve situational awareness of mosquito control authorities by forecasting mosquito population dynamics.

 Mathematical and computational models have increasingly been used to inform epidemic preparedness and response.
 Our objective is to support public health decision-making through the scenario analysis and model-based evaluations of pharmaceutical and non-pharmaceutical interventions.
 We provide actionable insights to our national and international public health partners and conduct fundamental research in this area.